winnie1994/spark/docs/docs/splat-mesh.md

 ## `update(...)`

-This is called automatically by `ForgeRenderer` and you should not have to call it.
+This is called automatically by `SparkRenderer` and you should not have to call it.
 It updates parameters for the generated pipeline and calls `updateGenerator()` if the pipeline needs to change.

 ## `raycast(raycaster, intersects: { distance, point, object}[])`